yrong/koa-neo4j/README.md

 clients decide to save this object) and `roles` key, which is the object returned by `rolesCypherQueryFile`.

-When a request to a route guarded by `allowedRoles` is received, the request either does not have an `Authorization` header set, in which case the server responds with a `403: Forbidden` error, or the `Authorization` header is present.
+When a request to a route guarded by `allowedRoles` is received, the request either does not have an `Authorization` header set, in which case the server responds with a `401: Unauthorized` error, or the `Authorization` header is present.
 In case of a valid header (not expired or manipulated), the request goes through and the user object would be attached to the [Koa context](https://github.com/koajs/koa/blob/v2.x/docs/api/context.md) and made available to [lifecycle hooks](#lifecycle-hooks) as `ctx.user`.